Mobility & Integrative Movement Coaching with Rhia

 This conditioning work is sometimes referred to as "mobility training".

-Mobility is strength training at its most basic or foundational level.
-I'm not here to make everyone a contortionist.
+However, mobility is strength training at its most basic or foundational level.
+I'm not here to make you a contortionist.

-I can work with you to find your blind spots, habit patterns, & where you could use a little more TLC and strength to significantly lessen your chances of injury and/or to help you develop more comfort with a specialized movement practice or group fitness.
+I find the blind spots, habit patterns, & where you could use a little more TLC and strength to significantly lessen your chances of injury and/or to help you develop more comfort with a specialized movement practice or group fitness.

 Ultimately, I want to know what your movement goals are.